plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 ## What to turn in

-Use FigTree to create a PDF figure of your _divtimeMAP.tre_ with credible intervals indicated by bars and turn that in along with your thinking questions to get credit.
+Use FigTree to create a PDF figure of your _divtimeMAP.tre_ with credible intervals indicated by bars and send that along with your thinking questions to Analisa on Slack to get credit.